Russlascala/carPayment/README.md

 # carPayment
-A program to calculate monthly payments on a car loan.
+A program written in python that calculates monthly payments and balance on a car loan.